GPUOpen-Tools/radeon_gpu_analyzer/README.md

 * --vs <VS version>: generate the solution files for a specific Visual Studio version.
 For example, to target VS 2017, add --vs 2017 to the command.
 * --qt <path>: full path to the folder from where you would like the Qt binaries to be retrieved.
 By default, CMake would try to auto-detect Qt on the system.
 * --vk-include and --vk-lib: full paths to where the Vulkan SDK include and Vulkan lib folders.
 By default, CMake would try to auto-detect the Vulkan SDK on the system.
-* --build <configuration>: by default, the solution files would be generated for Debug configuration.
-Add --build Release to generate the solution files for Release configuration
 * --cli-only: only build the command line tool (do not build the GUI app)
 * --no-fetch: do not attempt to update the third party repositories